The Doctor: Proposal. We need to get a closer look it.

 - Artful Dodger: Kitty and her little gang of pickpockets.
 She's the oldest and the leader, but still can't be more than twelve or thirteen, so she's this rather than The Fagin.

-- Artistic License History: Bill remarks that, in 1814, she would have to deal with slavery.
+- Artistic Licence – History: Bill remarks that, in 1814, she would have to deal with slavery.
 While that would be true if the TARDIS landed in America in 1814, chattel slavery (as opposed to serfdom) was never legal in Britain and the courts had ruled against the practice decades earlier, in the Somerset case.
 Encounters with slave owners were still a possibility, as British-owned colonial outposts still engaged in chattel slavery, but Bill herself being thought a slave was not.
-This is a justified misconception, however, as Bill is not familiar with the time period specifically.
+This could be a justified misconception, however, as Bill is not familiar with the time period, but the Doctor does seem to concur with her (or at least seeks to assuage her concerns).
 The actual episode never has any slaves or slavery in it, unless the river creature's bondage qualifies.

-- Artistic License Physics: The shockwaves from several bombs going off underwater would almost certainly crack the ice.
+- Artistic Licence – Physics: The shockwaves from several bombs going off underwater would almost certainly crack the ice.

 - Ask a Stupid Question...: The Pie Man points out that the Doctor asking if he's seen a man with a ship tattoo when you're living near the docks is this.